JonasunderscoreJones/turbo-octo-potato/README.md

 # turbo-octo-potato
-random python scripts (the repo name was recommended by github)
+random scripts (the repo name was recommended by github)

 *These scripts where once used to automate silly tasks*